Vegan Vegetarian Recipes

 Notes: The second cooking of the chestnuts will soften them further and result in a very delicate, creamy texture.
 For a thicker, firmer texture closer to mashed potatoes, eliminate the second cooking and place the chestnuts into the food processor.
 Add 3/4 to 1 cup (180 to 240 ml) soymilk or rice milk and process until thick and smooth.
 Transfer to an oven-proof dish, and warm in the oven at 350 degress (Gas Mark 4) for 15 to 20 minutes.

 To save preparation time, use two 15-ounce (420g) jars cooked and peeled whole chestnuts.
-They are available at specialty shops, natural food stores, and some grocery stores.
+They are available at specialty shops, natural food stores, and some grocery stores during the holiday season.
 Each jar contains about 2 1/2 cups (600 ml) chestnuts.

 Creamed Chestnuts may be prepared a day ahead and chilled in an overproof serving dish.
 Reheat it gently in the oven at 325 degrees (Gas Mark 4) for 15 to 20 minutes.
 Garnish just before serving.